Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Conclusions

 \section{Conclusions}

-This paper presented the challenge of energy saving in hot rolling production and formulated a multi-objective optimization model of HRPSP under TOU electricity pricing, in which the hot rolling batch scheduling and the time-dependant job-shop scheduling were both taken into consideration.
-Objective of the proposed model is to minimize the power costs while considering traditional objective for measuring the scheduling performance.
-A NSGA-II based multi-objective production scheduling algorithm was proposed to solve the problem, in which the chromosome code and genetic operators are custom-designed to match the HRPSP, and moreover, a TOPSIS based multi-criteria decision-making was performed to recommend an optimal solution from the Pareto-optimal solutions to facilitate filed operation.
-Experimental procedure on practical production data was given out, the results and analysis showed that the proposed method can reduce power costs in hot rolling production on the premise of ensuring the product quality.
-Considering multiple production lines existed in most steel mills, the further study on HRPSP integrated parallel machine job-shop scheduling will be the next work, which is expected to be more difficult but have greater benefits.
+This paper presented the challenge of energy saving in hot rolling production and formulated a multi-objective optimization model of HRPSP under TOU electricity pricing.
+Objective of the model is to minimize electricity costs in production while considering penalties caused by jumps between adjacent slabs.
+Since exact algorithm is difficult to implement for solving the large scale problem, a NSGA-II based production scheduling algorithm was developed to obtain Pareto-optimal solutions, and then TOPSIS decision making method was adopted to recommend solution with different objective preferences.
+Experimental results and analyses showed that the proposed method cut electricity costs in production, and the performance is better than load shifting on fixed production load.
+Consider multiple production lines existed in most steel mills, HRPSP integrated multiple parallel machine job-shop scheduling will be the subject of further study, which is expected to have greater benefits.
+Besides that,multistage scheduling problem will also be our next work.